-And there was (ULT)
+And there was (ULT) Around this same time (UST)

 Nehemiah now relates something else that was happening even while the Jews were trying to rebuild the wall and defend themselves against their enemies.
 You can make this clear in your translation with an appropriate connecting word or phrase.
 Alternate translation: "Around this same time" (See: Connect - Simultaneous Time Relationship)